bitwarden/help/_articles/organizations/onboarding-and-succession.md

 ### Users' Personal Vaults

 Anyone who creates a Bitwarden account will have their own Personal Vault.
-Accessible from any client application, Personal Vaults are unique to each user and only they hold the key to access it, their Email Address and Master Password.
+Accessible from any client application, Personal Vaults are unique to each user and only that user holds the key to access it, using a combination of their Email Address and Master Password.
 Personal accounts, and the personal [Vault items]({{site.baseurl}}/article/managing-items/) stored therein, are the account owners responsibility.
-Organization [Owners, Admins, and Managers]({{site.baseurl}}/article/user-types-access-control) can't see any other user's Personal Vault by design, guaranteeing someone's personal data remains their own.
+Organization [Owners, Admins, and Managers]({{site.baseurl}}/article/user-types-access-control) cannot see any other user's Personal Vault by design, guaranteeing someone's personal data remains their own.

 {% image ../images/onboarding-succession/bitwarden-individual-personal-vault.png Personal Vaults %}

-Families, Teams, and Enterprise Organizations automatically provide members individually with premium features, like [Emergency Access]({{site.baseurl}}/article/emergency-access/) and [encrypted Attachment storage]({{site.baseurl}}/article/attachments/), which they can choose to take advantage of.
-A Personal Vault is just that, **Personal**, but Personal Vaults don't enable sharing, [Organization do](#bitwarden-organizations).
+Families, Teams, and Enterprise Organizations automatically provide members individually with premium features, like [Emergency Access]({{site.baseurl}}/article/emergency-access/) and [encrypted Attachment storage]({{site.baseurl}}/article/attachments/), which they can choose to use.
+A Personal Vault is just that, **Personal**, but Personal Vaults do not enable sharing, [Organization do](#bitwarden-organizations).

 {% callout success %}
 **Why provide Personal Vaults by default?**